naturesdata/CorrelationProject/README.md

 ln -s ../../DataClean/processed-data/feat-maps/ ./feat-maps cd ../
 ```
 This directory includes a mapping from patient ID to sex and one from patient ID to clinical dementia rating.
-These will be used to create the sub sets of the data set which only contain the patients which have a specified value for these two potentially confounding variables.
+These mappings will be used to create the sub sets of the data set which only contain the patients which have a specified value for these two potentially confounding variables.
 There will be a sub set which only contains male patients and one which only contains female patients.
 Create these two subsets by executing the following:
 ```
 bash jobs/create-subset.sh ptgender
 ```